Rising Dawn of Superbugs

 First let’s get a close-up on what a bacterium is.

-It’s a single cell microorganism that’s found pretty much everywhere, from your sandwich, dog and friends to unfriendly places that lack oxygen and light.
-They are in general more resistant than viruses which always need a host to begin with because they don’t have the supplies required to sustain themselves.
+It’s a single-cell microorganism that’s found pretty much everywhere, from your sandwich, dog, and friends to unfriendly places that lack oxygen and light.
+They are in general more resistant than viruses that always need a host, to begin with because they don’t have the supplies required to sustain themselves.

 But bacteria do and they can thrive pretty much everywhere.

 Frederick Griffith was the first to propose, through his experiment in 1928, that there was a way bacteria could transfer material to another organism that was not its offspring, and many studies followed.In the aftermath of World War II, infrastructure and population’s morale were not the only things that suffered, as many people contracted pneumonia.
 That compelled some bright minds around the world to find an imperative cure.

 Griffith used two strains of pneumococcus bacteria to infect mice, one that was virulent, thus triggering the disease, and a nonvirulent or innocuous one, that lacked the capsule the virulent one covered itself in, which basically served as an invisibility cloak to our immune system.